 Warren County Hazard Mitigation Plan - SWOO Exercise S knesses, Obstacles, and Opportunities (SWOO) The purpose of the SWOO is to identify mitigation strategies and capabilities the Ine purpose of the SWUC) is to identify mitigation strategies and capabilities that will meet the goals and objectives for the Warren County Hazard Mitigation Plan.
-The constrate will be used to devote a conclusion of encoding minimum operations for the Will meet the goals and objectives for the warren county Hazaro Miligation vian.
+The constrate will be used to devote a conclusion of encoding minimum continue for the Will meet the goals and objectives for the warren county Hazaro Miligation vian.
 The results will be used to develop a catalog of potential miligation actions for use W • Strengths: What the County and communities do well; things upon which we by the County and all jurisdictions.
-We need to look at the following: Ob Obstacles: Inings that stand in the way to implementation to prevent mitigation or response (for example regulatory, geographical, environmental, Obstacles: Things that stand in the way to implen Weaknesses: What we can do better; w Inancial issues) • Opportunities: Actions or projects to mitigate issues or improve resilient unities developed from this process will serve as the basis for our Ine opportunities developed from this process will serve as the basis for our calability of potential mitigation alternatives.
-The alternatives will address our risks, and for planting contractions and the within any conclusive of the server of the serve Opps Catalog of potential mugation alternatives.
+We need to look at the following: Ob Obstacles: Inings that stand in the way to implementation to prevent mitigation or response (for example regulatory, geographical, environmental, • veranceses: what we can be used, what can be • Obstacles: Things that stand in the way to implen Weaknesses: What we can do better; w Inancial issues) • Opportunities: Actions or projects to mitigate issues or improve resilient unities developed from this process will serve as the basis for our Ine opportunities developed from this process will serve as the basis for our calability of potential mitigation alternatives.
+The alternatives will address our risks, and for planting contractions and the whether and the whether and the server a Opps Catalog of potential mugation alternatives.
 The alternatives will address meet our planning goals and objectives, and fall within our capabilities.
 Please the this element in Martier exemption.
 Manuments overhead on the meet our planning goals and objectives, and fail within our capabilities.
 Please use this survey to identify Strengths, Weaknesses, Obstacles, and Construction for the homeda that need the encoded state of the second state of Please use this survey to identify Strengths, Weaknesses, Obstacles, and Opportunities for the hazards that pose the greatest risk to your jurisdiction Opportunities for the hazards that build be area.
 Below is a sample of the type of feedback needed.